jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 Cybersecurity risk assessments
 BD regularly works with customers to respond to product\-specific cybersecurity risk assessment questionnaires.
-We also participate in multiple commercially available third\-party risk assessment programs to support our customers vendor risk management processes.
+We also participate in multiple commercially available third\-party risk assessment programs to support our customers’ vendor risk management processes.
-Cybersecurity certifications and third\- party attestations provide objective assurance regarding a companys cybersecurity processes and controls.
+Cybersecurity certifications and third\- party attestations provide objective assurance regarding a company’s cybersecurity processes and controls.
 In a world where cybersecurity risks and threats are increasing, the perspective of an external, objective